 You are here:

-The National Project Journey -
+The SIANZ National Project Journey -

-Back at the beginning of 2021, Rural Women NZ held a webinar on ovarian cancer as that was their National Project at the time.
+2021: Rural Women NZ held a webinar on ovarian cancer, their National Project at the time.
+A few Soroptimists watched the webinar and this sparked their interest.

 Check Out What Clubs Have Been Doing For This Project